 Fractional shares have many other benefits as well—including the potential to maximize both DRIP and dollar-cost averaging.
 Still, as always, it makes sense to pay attention to downsides as well, such as fees disproportionate to the investment, and order limitations.

-For investors who are curious about fractional shares, SoFi Invest® online trading makes it easy to start investing in partial stocks with as little as $5.
+For investors who are curious about fractional shares, SoFi Invest® online brokerage makes it easy to start investing in partial stocks with as little as $5.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.